Active Directory Integration

 Accessing a Samba Share

-Another, use for Samba is to integrate into an existing Windows network.
+Another use for Samba is to integrate into an existing Windows network.
 Once part of an Active Directory domain, Samba can provide file and print services to AD users.
 For details on how to join a domain, see the SSSD and Active Directory chapter of this guide.

 Once part of the Active Directory domain, enter the following command in the terminal prompt: